paullinuxthemer/Gnome-Veteran/README.md

 First: Just copy the extracted file to a '.themes'-folder you make in your home directory.
 For systemwide use copy the files to usr/share/themes.

-Then use Tweak-tool to select the GTK and shell theme.
+Then use Tweak-tool to select the GTK theme.

 LOG OUT AND BACK IN for changes to take effect !